Douglas Commercial Port of Entry

 A consortium of partners - including Cochise County, the City of Douglas, Douglas Regional Economic Development Corporation, Douglas International Port Authority, Douglas Industrial Development Authority, and many others, have been working to improve the border-crossing experience for people and goods, largely focused on making this two-port solution a reality.

 A second commercial port of entry in the Douglas area will improve safety, security, and overall operations at the border.
 It will simultaneously reduce:

-- queueing times for everyone, heading north or south; and
+- Queuing times for everyone, heading north or south; and

-- conflicts between commercial trucks and non-commercial vehicles, which will increase pedestrian safety.
+- Conflicts between commercial trucks and non-commercial vehicles will increase pedestrian safety.